woodchen-ink/Zero/.github/TRANSLATION.md

 ## Need Help?

-If you have any questions about translation or encounter any issues please [open an issue](https://github.com/Mail-0/Zero/issues) or join our [Discord server](https://discord.gg/NaK85MSzND)
+If you have any questions about translation or encounter any issues, please [open an issue](https://github.com/Mail-0/Zero/issues) or join our [Discord server](https://discord.gg/NaK85MSzND)

 Thank you for helping make 0.email accessible to users in your language!